 1) include a CONNECTION_MODE_CAPABILITY item according to clause 8.1.4.8 indicating whether the network supports TSCM, SCM, MCM or any combination of them and indicating whether the network supports the emergency services; and

 2) if the network supports MCM, include a SUPPORTED_WLCP_TRANSPORTS item according to clause 8.1.4.15 indicating WLCP transport(s) supported by the TWAG.

+Based on operator policy, under general overload conditions the 3GPP AAA server should not reject requests from UE configured for high priority access as specified in clause 6.4.2.1, up to the point where further exemption would cause network instability.

+NOTE: "instability" is determined by the implementation taking into account operator policy and regional regulation.

 6.4.3.5.1A Emergency session connection mode negotiation for unauthenticated UEs